amueller69/Law-School-Notes/Spring-2019/Bankruptcy/02-BankruptcyProceedingsOverview.md

     * Basic rule: anything that the debtor has an ownership right in becomes part of the estate
     * Starts with everything and then has other provisions that either extend the estate or contract the estate
     * Provisions that expand the estate (add to the estate):
-      * **§544** – Trustee’s Strong Arm Provision (trustee has the power to avoid unperfected property interests –used to avoid a security interest, mortgage, unperfected judicial lien that is unperfected)
+      * **§544** – Trustee's Strong Arm Provision (trustee has the power to avoid unperfected property interests –used to avoid a security interest, mortgage, unperfected judicial lien that is unperfected)
         * Note: does NOT remove the claim, just the security interest
       * **§547** – Preference Provision (payments to creditors within **90 days** before filing for bankruptcy must be returned)
         * Expands the estate by avoiding preferential transfers